Young Irelands GAA (Limerick)

-Young Irelands GAA was a Gaelic Athletic Association club based in Limerick, Ireland that field both underage and adult male sports teams.
-The primary club sport was hurling, but the teams also played football.

-Founded in 1898, Young Irelands declined in the 1980s and disbanded in 1991.
+Young Irelands GAA was a Gaelic Athletic Association club based in Limerick, Ireland.
+The club fielded both underage and adult male sports teams in hurling and Gaelic football.
+Founded in 1898, it was one of the most successful clubs in the city during the early 20th century, winning seven Limerick Senior Hurling Championship titles between 1902 and 1932.
+After a period of decline starting in the 1980s, the club eventually disbanded in 1991.

 Formation

 On 16 November 1898, Young Irelands GAA was established as a boys underage hurling club in Limerick.
 The first meeting was held at the headquarters of the Young Ireland Society.
 The club was named after the Young Ireland movement.
 The attendees at that meeting were Johnny Sweeny, Michael McInerney, James Fitzgerald, Jack Murphy, Pat Cowhey, Jim O’Connell, Paddy O’Farrell, Frank O’Shaughnessy, and Jim Gleeson.

 After the first few years interest developed into having a men's team.
 The new team attracted players from the Shamrocks club, along with adult members of the IRB and of the Young Ireland Society.

-In 1902, Young Irelands defeated Monagea in 1902 to win their first of seven County Senior hurling Championships.
+In 1902, Young Irelands defeated Monagea to win the first of their seven County Senior Hurling Championships.
 The six men who won both county titles were James Flanagan, Michael Hogan, Johnny Sweeny, Andy Kelly, M. Slattery and C. Kelly.
 In later years, Young Irelands won their second senior title in 1910 when they defeated Castleconnell.

 Social Club

 In 1929, Young Irelands officially opened their club rooms.
 Young Irelands rented the rooms off the Gaelic League, which had moved out.

-Young Irelands GAA held lectures and concerts in these rooms.
-The team held a weekly ceilidh for several years.
-The clubhouse had rooms with a library and billiard tables.
-They were the first Club to hold a banquet to honour a County Championship success, this being held at Cruises Hotel following their 1928 victory against Rathkeale.
+Young Irelands GAA hosted lectures, concerts, and a weekly ceilidh in these rooms.
+The clubhouse facilities included a library and billiard tables.
+Following their 1928 victory against Rathkeale, the club held a banquet at Cruises Hotel; they were the first club to host such an event to honor a County Championship success.

 Golden Era

-During the 1920s Young Irelands GAA played many matches against Claughaun, which was headquartered in the same building.
-Young Irelands used to train and play matches in the Markets Field during this era; it was not uncommon near the end of the season for Young Irelands and Garryowen rugby club to be training at opposite ends of the Markets Field at the same time.
+During the 1920s, Young Irelands GAA frequently played Claughaun, which was headquartered in the same building.
+Young Irelands trained and played matches at the Markets Field during this era.
+Near the end of the season, Young Irelands and Garryowen often trained at opposite ends of the field simultaneously.

 Young Irelands defeated Newcastlewest in 1920, Bruff in 1922 and Rathkeale in 1928 to capture their fifth County Senior hurling title.
 In 1927, Young Ireland organized a seven-a-side hurling confined to club members.
 The team held committee meetings in the Gaelic League Hall every Wednesday.

 During 1902 Young Ireland GAA rented a field in Roxboro Road.
 However, in 1932, due to housing development nearby, the club moved back to Markets Field.
 Due to rent increase, the club also moved to new quarters at Number 8 The Crescent in 1932 for an annual rent of £100.

 In 1930.
 Young Irelands won the County senior hurling championship, defeating Newcastlewest.
 They defeated Newcastlewest again in 1932 to capture their last county title.